umutkavakli/sikayetvar-scraping/README.md

 ## Parameters

 <b>-t, &nbsp;&nbsp;--test</b>: Test parameter to see if frequency is enough to pull data without rejected request.
-<b>-b, &nbsp;&nbsp;--brands</b>: Specified brands to scrape complaint data.
+<br><b>-b, &nbsp;&nbsp;--brands</b>: Specified brands to scrape complaint data.
 It is required parameter and it takes at least one brand name.
 It can take list of brand names.
 <br><b>-s, &nbsp;&nbsp;--start-page</b>: Start page.
 Default: 1.
 <br><b>-e, &nbsp;&nbsp;--end-page</b>: End page.
 Default: 10.
 <br><b>-o, &nbsp;&nbsp;--output-path</b>: Output path for saving data.
 Given dir1/dir2/file_name input created dir1 and dir2 directories (if they don't exist) and a file.